knispeja/knispeja.github.io/blog.md

 Dithering on foliage in Uncharted 4:
 ![Uncharted 4 dither](https://allenchou.net/wp-content/uploads/2016/05/dithering-1-1024x576.png)
-Check out [Allen Chou's brain dump of what he worked on for Uncharted 4](https://allenchou.net/2016/05/a-brain-dump-of-what-i-worked-on-for-uncharted-4/) if you get a chance, it's pretty interesting.
+Check out [Allen Chou's brain dump of what he worked on for Uncharted 4](https://allenchou.net/2016/05/a-brain-dump-of-what-i-worked-on-for-uncharted-4/) if you get a chance (there's a section on dithering), it's pretty interesting.

 ## September 2019: Queeb
-Almost a month ago, I made the short trip to Naperville to see the first live show some YouTubers I'm fond of were putting on in their ["We Are Two Different People Tour](https://shop.wearetwodifferentpeopletour.com/).
-All said, it was pretty good, although it was a little startling to realize how young their target audience was...
+Almost a month ago, I made the short trip to Naperville to see the first live show some YouTubers I'm fond of were putting on in their ["We Are Two Different People Tour"](https://shop.wearetwodifferentpeopletour.com/).
+All said, it was pretty good, although it was a little startling to realize how young their audience is...

 In any case, one of their bits involved a fictional app called "Queeb" which was "sponsoring" their comedy show.
-The most interesting part of the bit to was the sheer number of people in the crowd that got out their phones and checked to see if it was a real app -- it wasn't.
-So, I thought it would be fun if I enhanced their joke a bit by creating [a real app](https://play.google.com/store/apps/details?id=io.github.knispeja.queeb) that was in on the joke.
+The most interesting part of the bit to me was the number of people in the crowd that checked their phones to see if it was a real app -- it wasn't.
+So, I thought it would be fun if I enhanced their joke a little by creating [a real app](https://play.google.com/store/apps/details?id=io.github.knispeja.queeb) that was in on the joke.

-In the end, it got about 500 downloads before the tour was over -- hopefully some of them made someone laugh!
+In the end, it got about 500 downloads before the tour was over and maintained a 5-star rating.
+Around 30 of those downloaders emailed the in-app contact link asking for "Queeb Coins" and the like -- hopefully the whole thing made some people smile!